 - Are there any limitations in the evidence, e.g., too broad, too narrow and so on?

 - Could better or more evidence be provided?

 - Are there any assumptions made that are not argued for?

 - What might an opposing argument be?
 Does the author’s view contrast with other readings?

 - Would the argument in the reading still be strong if it faced this opposition?

 Review your thoughts and notes on your reading.
 Try:

-- Making a mindmap to ‘see the big picture’. <Link to Mindmap section of ORD project>
+- Making a mindmap to ‘see the big picture’.

 - Writing a draft paragraph that expresses your overall view of the reading.

 Tip: Use the Critical Reading matrix to help you review your text critically.